Azure-Samples/build-your-first-orleans-app-aspnetcore/README.md

 1. Run the command `cd build-your-first-orleans-app-aspnetcore/OrleansURLShortener` to navigate down into the correct project folder.
 1. Run the command `dotnet run` from your editor or terminal.
 The app should build and launch in the browser, and then display a `Hello World` message to verify it is working correctly.
 1. Open the project in your preferred editor to begin modifying the project.
 There are two other existing endpoints at `/shorten` and `/go` to create and use redirects.

+Call the `/shorten` endpoint with a `url` query string for the URL you'd like to get a shortened version of.
+For example, `https://localhost:5001/shorten?url=https://www.microsoft.com` will return a shortened URL.
+You can then call the `/go` endpoint with the shortened URL to be redirected to the original URL.